chiefonboarding/ChiefOnboarding/docs/Deployment.md

   token_rotation_enabled: false
 ```

+1. Go to [https://api.slack.com/apps](https://api.slack.com/apps) and click on 'Create New App' (big green button, can't be missed).
+Click on "From an app manifest".
+2. Select the workspace where you want to install ChiefOnboarding.
+3. Copy and paste the manifest in the little text box.
 4. Review the permissions and then click on 'Create'.
 5. Scroll a bit on the new page and notice the `App credentials` part.
 You need the information there to fill in on the settings/integrations page in your ChiefOnboarding instance.
 6. Fill in the details accordingly.
-The only thing you can't fill in is the 'Redirect URL'.
-This URL depends on your instances domain name.
-You will need to fill this in there: `https://YOURDOMAIN/api/integrations/slack` (again, change this url to match with your domain name!)
 8. Submit the form.
 You will get back a Slack button.
 Click it and verify that you want to install your bot in your Slack team.
-(Try to say 'hello' to it)